A teen in a plaid shirt stares out of the window

 • What treatment options would you prefer in the case of an emergency?

-3. Understanding and managing triggers
+3. Understand and manage triggers

-• Distract with simple tasks.
 Try to distract them from their negative emotional state through counting exercises, or by wiggling toes, or clenching and unclenching fists.

 Touching a familiar, soothing object can also be grounding.

-5. Take care of your own mental health and well-being
+6. Take care of your own mental health and well-being

 • Find a friend or someone you trust to confide in